Suzanne Orr

-Biography
+Early life

-Orr was born in Canberra and grew up in Giralang.
+Orr was born in Canberra and grew up in the Belconnen suburb of Giralang.
 While growing up her family fostered more than 200 children.
 The experience made her aware from a young age that government has a big role in helping when people need extra support.
 She worked in the hospitality and tourism industries.
-Orr completed university as a mature age student and along with her cousins became part of the first generation in her father's family to be university educated.
-After completing a master's degree she began a career as an urban planner and also worked for the Australian Public Service.
+Orr completed university as a mature age student and along with her cousins, became part of the first generation in her father's family to be university educated.
+After completing a master's degree, she began a career as an urban planner and also worked for the Australian Public Service.
+In 2015, Orr moved to the Gungahlin suburb of Franklin.

 Political career

 Orr joined the Australian Labor Party in 2013.
-She organised a successful campaign along with 350.org to encourage the ACT Government to divest from fossil fuel companies soon after being involved in the party.
+She organised a successful campaign within the ACT ALP branch along with 350.org to encourage the ACT Government to divest from fossil fuel companies soon after being involved in the party.

 In the 2016 ACT election, Orr was elected to the ACT Legislative Assembly as the ACT Labor Member for Yerrabi.
 On 26 August 2019, she was appointed as the Minister for Community Services and Facilities, Minister for Disability, Minister for Employment and Workplace Safety and Minister for Government Services and Procurement in the Second Barr Ministry after a reshuffle.

-Orr moved onto the backbench after the 2020 ACT Election and the reshuffle that formed the Third Barr Ministry on 4 November 2020.
+In the 2020 ACT Election, Orr was re-elected to the ACT Legislative Assembly as the ACT Labor Member for Yerrabi.
+Orr moved onto the backbench after a change in numbers in the 2020 ACT Election and the reshuffle that formed the Third Barr Ministry on 4 November 2020.
+Orr is currently the Government Whip and deputy chair of both the Economy and Gender and Economic Equality Committee and the Planning, Transport and City Services Committee.

+Carers Recognition Act

+In December 2021, Orr passed her Carers Recognition Act 2021, an Act that formally recognises, promotes and values the role unpaid carers have within our community.
+The Act puts in place measures requiring entities and organisations to consider and adapt business practices to support the care relationship that exists between carers and the people they care for.
+Up until this point, the ACT was the only jurisdiction in Australia to not have an Act recognising carers and their contribution to the community.
+Over 50,000 carers benefitted from this legislation across the ACT.

+Orr stated that her Carers Recognition Act was needed as carers are some of the most selfless people in the community.
+The work of carers is often unrecognised and carers themselves often do not receive the support they need to carry out their caring responsibilities or receive the support they need to look after themselves.
+Better recognition of carers and their needs will improve support to carers which will in turn improve the health and wellbeing of carers in our community.